A rich, velvety chocolate pudding really is comfort food at its best. All you need is lashings of thick cream or ice cream, or both!

 - Gently whisk in the eggs, a little at a time, followed by the vanilla and coffee.
-Add the melted chocolate, mix thoroughly, then add the flour and whisk until smooth.
+Next, add the melted chocolate, mix thoroughly, then add the flour and whisk until smooth.

-- Immediately run a knife around the edge of the puddings to un-mould, and dust with icing sugar.
+- Immediately run a knife around the edge of the puddings to get them out of the basins and dust with icing sugar.
 I like to serve them with lightly whipped double cream or vanilla ice cream.

 Add ingredients from Vickery TV straight to your favourite online supermarket